alexmontesg/WiBAF/README.md

         <link href="adaptation.amf" rel="prefetch" type="text/amf" />
         ...
     </head>
+Several adaptation files could be linked to one webpage.
+As with CSS, they would be interpreted in order.

+The adaptation files are cached by the browser.
+Keep it in mind when you are developing, if you make any changes and they do not appear when you refresh the webpage, you can refresh or clear the cache.

 Javascript code can be inserted into the adaptation file.
 To do so it should be placed between curly brackets and with a hash as a prefix.
 The code will be executed before the interpretation of the file starts and the fragment code will be replaced for its result.

     @user(#{document.title.replace(/\s+/g, "-").replace(/[\.\(\);;,\"]/g, "").trim().toLowerCase()}-accessed-lt: 2) {